Piano Recital: Yulianna Avdeeva

-- The most popular of the sonatas is the Sonata No.2 in b flat minor, op.35—the most brilliant, outgoing and virtuosic of the three.
-The majority of the contenders in competitions play Sonata No.2—so did Yulianna Avdeeva.
+- The most popular of the sonatas is the Sonata No.2 in B♭ minor, op.35.
+That’s the most brilliant, outgoing and virtuosic of the three.
+The majority of the contenders in competitions play Sonata No.2.
+So did Yulianna Avdeeva in Warsaw, 2010.

 At the competition in Warsaw in 2010, Yulianna Avdeeva played the second Sonata.
 Only years later, she took up Sonata No.3 into her repertoire.

 The Sonata No.3 in B minor, op.58 features the following four movements: